ImageMagick/Usage-Markdown/color_basics/index.md

 As such while using [sRGB](#sRGB) is the more correct method, using [Gamma Correction](#gamma) is probably easier to apply.

 The biggest differences between sRGB and Gamma image are in extreme dark pictures.
-For a 8-bit Gray value of 1, sRGB is 60 times brighter than the equivelent Gamma.
+For a 8-bit Gray value of 1, sRGB is 60 times brighter than the equivalent Gamma.
 A value of 8 is 5 times brighter.
 This will not make any noticeable difference in most cases but it can, when a very dark picture is handled.